 • Challenges in field placements

-• Potential behavioral health issues
+• Student identified behavioral health, health, or mental health issues

 • Difficulties in classes (e.g., missing classes, grades, learning/writing challenges, interactions with others)